Sunderland vs Rangers: THREE streaming and TV options available for pre-season clash

-Sunderland are set for a trip to Portugal this coming week.
-The Black Cats will play Scottish giants Rangers in Albufeira next weekend before a second friendly following the Gers clash.
-However, details regarding the opponent for Sunderland’s second game have yet to be confirmed.
+The Black Cats will play Scottish giants Rangers in Albufeira before a second friendly against Roma on Wednesday at 11am.

 Here, we take you through everything you need to know about the pre-season friendly against Gers in Portugal: